 The winery offers two tours: The one-hour classic tour (10 € / per person) and the Prestige tour ( 30 € / per person ) which also includes some snacks and more wine.
 You can visit the château from Monday to Friday upon reservation.
 Click here to book the tour directly through their site.

 Château de Ferrand

-Tour prices range between 17 and 21 euros depending on the number of glasses you’re going to taste.
-The most expensive tour (21 euros) includes tastings of cheese and charcuterie.
-Click here to book a visit through their site.
-You can also book by phone + 33 (0) 5 57 74 47 11 or email: [email protected]
+Tour prices range between 15 and 35 euros depending on the number of glasses you’re going to taste.
+Click here to book a visit.

 Address: Château de Ferrand, Saint-Hippolyte, 33330 Saint Emilion